+School Name: School Council Meeting

+Date: Location:

-The SCC Meeting was calle (time) and a quorum was p (S0 CC Chair) at
+The SCC Meeting was (time) and a quorum v called to order by: (SCC Chair) at was present.

-Members in attendance: Regrets:
+Members in attendand ce: Regrets:

-The minutes of the last me or the minutes of the last r meeting were approve ed with corrections b
+or the minutes of the l st meeting were approved by circulation by (member's name) last meeting were approved with corrections by (member's name)

 Treasurer's Report

-Provide brief updat te from the report sha red
+Provide brief u update from the report shared

 Principal's Report

-• Provide highlights f from Principal's report :
+Provide highlig ghts from Principal's report

-Other school reports or pr esentations
+Other school reports o or presentations

-• Provide highlights a as appropriate
+Provide highlig ghts as appropriate

-location secured.
-Ffor each action)Item 2 - discussion n of goals to date on Pl nd distributed. (incl •
+location secure for each action • Item 2 - discus ation of goals to date on PRO Grant Event.
+Speaker has been booked and ed.
+Flyers will be created and distributed. (include who will be responsible

 Motions

-e \$ to supp and seconded by .
-This motion was passed nber's names)
+elease \$ to support This motion was passed and seconded by (include member's names)

-nlace on (da te) at (location).
-Agenda items
+take place on (date) at (location).
+Agenda items Meeting was adjourned at (time)

+Chair